 Lack of essential accessories in the box

 Apple started it by removing the wall chargers and headphones in the iPhone 12 box.
-They boasted the reduction of carbon emission in transporting a smaller box.
+They boasted about the reduction of carbon emission in transporting a smaller box.

 The reality is that it is merely a cost-saving tactic.
 Apple can increase its profit margin (and it does).
 While many consumers have to pay more to source these items somewhere.